Docs

 A callback function that's called whenever a refetch attempt occurs while polling.
 If the function returns true, the refetch is skipped and not reattempted until the next poll interval.

-Pass false to skip executing the during server-side rendering.
+Pass false to skip executing the query during server-side rendering.

 Caching options